alexandre-meunier29/saucedemo/README.md

 Install required libraries:

 Copy -> pip install -r requirements.txt
-If you don't have requirements.txt, run:
-Copy -> pip install selenium webdriver-manager pytest

 2. WebDriver
 Install the appropriate WebDriver for your browser (ChromeDriver for Chrome or GeckoDriver for Firefox).
 Alternatively, webdriver-manager handles this automatically.